 When viewing a list of references in full view, select the text link (if available) to view the text.

-For some references, such as uploaded files, full view of the reference is provided directly in RefWorks.
-The RefWorks reader enables you to download the document, highlight text passages, and add comments and notes.
+For some references, such as uploaded pdf files and html pages, full view of the reference is provided directly in RefWorks.
+The RefWorks reader enables you to download the document, and for pdf files it enables you to highlight text passages, and add comments and notes.

 Organizing References by Folders

 Select the references and select Assign to Folder.
 You can assign the selected references to an existing or new folder or remove them from a folder.